DevJSTAR/JSTAR-Tab/README.md

   - "{greeting}, {name}!
 Today is {date}"
   - "Happy {day}, {name}!"

+- **Font Selection**: Choose from multiple fonts (Inter, Poppins, Roboto, Montserrat, Quicksand, and Comic Sans) to personalize your experience.
+- **Custom Background Images**: Upload and set your favorite images as your new tab background.
-- **Customizable Themes**: Switch between light and dark modes to suit your mood. 🌗
+- **Customizable Themes**: Switch between light and dark modes to suit your mood.
-- **Shortcut Management**: Add, edit, and remove shortcuts to your favorite websites.
+- **Shortcut Management**: Add, edit, and remove shortcuts to your favorite websites with an improved grid layout system.
 - **Search Engine Selection**: Choose your preferred search engine for quick and efficient browsing.
 - **Keyboard Shortcuts**: Set up custom keybinds for various actions:
   - Open settings